-It can be seen that during the daytime, apart from the months of November and December the various noise levels show little month to month variation, with the average aircraft noise at 47 dBA, the average residual noise level at 48 dBA, and the average total noise level, which is the combination of the aircraft noise and residual noise levels, at 50 dBA.
-During the months of November and December the total noise was about 6 dBA higher than for other months; the reason for this is unknown.
-The daytime background noise level was about 40 dBA throughout the 15 month periods.
+It can be seen that during the daytime the various noise levels show little month to month variation (within \pm 0 dB), with the average aircraft noise at 49 dBA, the average residual noise level at 50 dBA, and the average total noise level, which is the combination of the aircraft noise and residual noise levels, at 52 dBA.
+The daytime background noise level was about 38 dBA throughout the 12 month period.

-At night the average level of aircraft noise was 38 dBA, i.e. 9 dBA lower than in the daytime, and the average residual noise level was 41 dBA, and the total noise level was, on average 43 dBA.
-The background noise level at night was about 30 dBA.
+The monthly average night time noise levels showed a slightly larger spread than in the daytime.
+At night the average level of aircraft noise was 38 dBA, i.e. 11 dBA lower than in the daytime, and the average residual noise level was 44 dBA, and the total noise level was, on average 45 dBA.
+The average background noise level at night was about 28 dBA.

-The average of maximum aircraft noise levels was similar during the daytime (58 dBA) and at night (57 dBA).
+The average of maximum aircraft noise levels was similar during the daytime and at night, within the range 58 dBA to 62 dBA.

-Therefore it can be seen that, as far as average noise levels are concerned the residual noise, from all other sources except aircraft, is the highest source of noise at this site, but that the noise from aircraft noise events, when cumulatively averaged over an extended period of time (of hours, days or months) makes a significant, but not a dominant contribution to the average level of total noise at the site.
+Therefore it can be seen that, as far as average noise levels are concerned the residual noise, from all other sources except aircraft, is the highest source of noise at this site, usually 1 or 2 dB higher than the level of aircraft noise each month in daytime, but on average about 6 dB higher at night time.
+The noise from aircraft noise events, when cumulatively averaged over an extended period of time (of hours, days or months) therefore makes a significant, but not a dominant contribution to the average level of total noise at the site.
 However each individual aircraft noise event, whenever it occurs, is likely to be clearly audible and distinguishable from the residual noise because, in addition to being different in character, it results in a noticeable increase in the level of noise over the ambient noise level during each event.

 Figure 7 shows the variation of average levels of aircraft noise, residual noise, background noise and total noise at the site with hour of day.
 It can be seen that the noise levels do not vary much during the daytime period (06.00 to 20.00 hours) but then fall during the late evening and night-time, rising again in the early morning.
-The average levels over the 12 month period for various parts of the 24 hour day are shown below:
+The average levels (rounded to the nearest dB) over the 12 month period for various parts of the 24 hour day are shown below:

-Total Aircraft Residual Background

-noise noise noise noise level
+Total noise L {Aeq,T} Aircraft noise L {Aeq,T} Residual noise L {Aeq,T} Background noise level (L {AS90})

-$L{Aeq,T}$ $L{Aeq,T}$ $L{Aeq,T}$ (L {AS90})

-Day (16h) 50 47 48 40

-(07.00 - 23.00 h)
+Day (16h) (07.00 - 23.00 h) 52 49 50 38

-Night (8h) 43 37 41 30

-(23.00 - 07.00 h) -
+Night (8h) (23.00 - 07.00 h) 45 38 44 28

-Day (12 h) 51 47 48 41

-(07.00 - 19.00 h)
+Day (12 h) (07.00 - 19.00 h) 53 50 51 39

-Evening (4 h) 48 46 45 36
+Evening (4 h) (19.00 - 23.00 h) 48 45 45 33

-(19.00 - 23.00 h)

-24 hours 49 45 46 37
+24 hours 51 47 49 35

-The 12 hour day and 4 hour evening periods have been defined as part of the day evening night noise index, L{den} , used for noise mapping purposes (and described later in this report).
+^{} The 12 hour day and 4 hour evening periods have been defined as part of the day evening night noise index, L{den}, used for noise mapping purposes (and described later in this report).